mwaskom/seaborn/doc/installing.rst

 To install the released version of seaborn, you can use ``pip`` or ``easy_install``, (i.e. ``pip install seaborn``).
-Another option would be to to clone the `github repository <https://github.com/mwaskom/seaborn>`_ and install with ``pip install``.
+Another option would be to to clone the `github repository <https://github.com/mwaskom/seaborn>`_ and install with ``python setup.py install``.
 Seaborn itself is pure Python, so installation should be reasonably straightforward.

 Dependencies
 ~~~~~~~~~~~~